ghofrani85/RaspberiAsCamera/README.md

 press Ctrl+X and save the file now you can restart your raspberry and your code will automatically executed as Desktop is booted

+configuration steps are described in this [youtube video] (https://www.youtube.com/watch?v=yDJgohRfTb0)